JudgeResearchEcosystem/execution_details/example_json_and_exec_details.md

 This should make it clear how to interpret the JSON object we send to your API.
 Alternatively, you may be looking at CSVs in a Dropbox folder, where each column name is a key in the JSON object, and each row is a new instance.

-In our experience, an efficient workflow for people setting up for the first time is to read through these examples and then have a follow-up conversation to confirm interpretation & recollection of the below
+In our experience, an efficient workflow for people setting up for the first time is to read through these examples and then have a follow-up conversation to confirm interpretation & recollection of the below.

 ### High Level Goals

 The design of our messages is a bit idiosyncratic.
-It is meant as a message that (1) can be sent without knowledge of the current state of your portfolio or previous orders, and (2) gives appropriately high-level instructions without making execution-level decisions for you.
+It is designed so messages can (1) be sent without knowledge of the current state of your portfolio or previous orders, and (2) instructions are appropriately high-level while leaving execution details up to you.

-This necessitates a small interpretation script necessarily sitting on your servers.
-The goal of this repo is to make that drafting that script very fast & easy.
+This necessitates a small script that sits on your servers and interprets the signal.
+The goal of this repo is to make drafting that script very fast & easy.

+## The Basics

+Prices are expressed as percentages, so you may gain exposure on a set of assets based on our directional forecasts.
+The signals are trained on Binance PERPs, but should be read as directional forecasts that apply across highly correlated assets.

+Look over the below JSON object.  close_only=False implies that our AI thinks the signal is strong enough that taking a new position is warranted.
+So a large majority of signals will have close_only=**True**.
+That means you'd only listen to this signal in terms of governing a decision to stay in or exit an already-open position.
+If the cert_meas field is above .03 for a currently-open short, or below -.03 for a long, you should **exit**.
+Otherwise, you should do nothing.

+The average hold time for a position is usually multi-hour, so the vast majority of signals you receive will end up being interpreted as 'do nothing.'

+### Position-Exiting Logic

+The price targets are mostly composed of a forecast of (high - low) over the coming 15 minute bar.
+Therefore, **should** you use price targets, you should scale them by the square root of *t* for the mean hold time.
+So if that is 4.5 hours, then sqrt(18) * targ_price would be an OK way to go.
+However, target prices of course only use information up to time *t*; whereas the above exit rule allows future cert_meas values to speak as the market evolves.

+### Stop Losses

+The stop price for now is a simple mirror image of the targ_price.
+Accordingly, it is recommended you scale a bit more than sqrt(18) for the time being.
+Modeling of different stop-loss strategies do not have clear findings, other than that a small stop loss, around 1.25% will condense the win rate to just under 60% but create a distribution of trade profitability with much larger profits than losses.
+However, it does so at the cost of overall profitability.
+Conversely, if smaller stops allow you to allow for greater leverage, than it may be worth it.

+### Use of Leverage

+The close_only=False signals cluster heavily.
+They perform better when the clusters are large.
+It is recommended that you wait 15 minutes after a new position is taken, and if the signal is still reading close_only=False in the same direction, you take another position.

+How you manage risk is up to you, but we note that it is highly capital inefficient to not use some leverage.
+Roughly 70% of the time, you will *not* be in a position.

+If you have faith in your stops being filled, our backtests are based on 5x leverage and multiply our stops by min(.026, (.0025 + stop_price * sqrt(18)).
+So the max per-trade drawdown should be 13%.
+Of course to replicate this in the real world requires an assumption of certainty in your own execution tech.

 ## An Example With Some Notes